-The chords in C minor are as follows:
+The chords in the C minor scale are as follows:

 The C minor chord is the i chord, or tonic chord, and is made up of C – Eb- and G – or Do – Me – So in solfege.
 Remember, in minor, “mi” changes to “me”, because the third scale degree is flat.